ClickableUbuntuTouch/clickable-mirror/docs/project-config.rst

 install_lib
 -----------

 Optional, additional libraries that should be installed with the app and be in ``LD_LIBRARY_PATH`` at runtime.
+If an entry is just a file name, then Clickable looks for it in common library locations (as listed in ``/etc/ld.so.conf.d/*.conf``) as well as the install dirs of libraries defined in the libraries section.
 The destination directory is ``${CLICK_LD_LIBRARY_PATH}``.
 Ex:

 .. code-block:: yaml

     install_lib:
+    - libasound.so*
     - /usr/lib/${ARCH_TRIPLET}/libasound.so*

-Relative paths are prepended with the project root dir.

 Can be specified as a string or a list of strings.
-Paths must not contain ``"`` characters.
-Supports wildcards as this actually calls ``ls "<path>"`` in a bash.
+Supports wildcards.

 install_qml
 -----------